yang-a1/gen_analysis/tests/experiments/exp2/exp2.md

 To determine if the GPT-4 model can correctly identify all known ataxia-associated genes based solely on symbolic prompts.
 Since the input gene list is curated for ataxia, the expected result is a 100% positive classification (all genes flagged as "Yes").

 ## Scope
+The scope is limited to genes already known or suspected to be associated with neurological disorders although there may be limited evidence for some genes.

 ### Acceptance Criteria